Repository Versions (Branches & Tags)

 developwith testing - Merge to

-mainfor production - DevGuard tracks progression automatically
+mainfor production - DevGuard tracks progression automatically as your new scan results flow through branches.
+Vulnerability status updates as fixes merge.

 DevGuard detects when dependency updates flow through branches.
 Vulnerability status updates automatically as fixes merge.